IAN-QHAMAU/gridlock/README.md

 when each was last seen.

 Your browser is only a display.
-Every move is sent to the database, checked there, and sent back so it does not matter what someone does to the page in front of them.
+Every move is sent to the database, checked there, and sent back, so it does not matter what someone does to the page in front of them.
 The rules are enforced where they cannot be edited:

 - You must be in the room